bxparks/AceSegment/README.md

 #### StringWriter

 A `StringWriter` is a class that builds on top of the `CharWriter`.
-It knows how to write entirely strings into the LED display.
+It knows how to write entire strings into the LED display.
 The public methods look like:

 ```C++
 class StringWriter {